-Triumph Park is the Company's flagship project of a multiphased development of a large-scale residential neighborhood.
-The development is the first eco-residential complex in St Petersburg, BREEAM certified, with low environmental impact built according to western standards.
-The flexibility of the apartment mix in terms of both the range of unit sizes and the fit-out options is designed to appeal to a wide range of purchasers.
+Triumph Park is the Company's flagship project of a multiphased development of a large scale residential neighborhood.
+The development is the first eco-residential complex in St. Petersburg, BREEAM certified, with low environmental impact built according to western standards.
+Due to the flexibility of the offered apartment mix, both in terms of the unit sizes and the fit-out options, Triumph Park is appealing to a wide range of potential buyers.

-- Phase I of the project, with total net sellable area of is approximately 27,700 sqm plus approximately 1,000 sqm of retail space and two levels of underground parking, was completed in Q2 2013.
-All 510 apartments have been sold and delivered to the owners. - Phase II comprising circa 34,100 sqm with additional 1,100 sqm of commercial space, was launched in Q3 2012.
+- Phase I of the project, with total net sellable area of circa 27,700 sqm with additional 1,000 sqm of commercial space and two levels of underground parking, was completed in Q2 2013.
+All 510 apartments have been sold and delivered to the owners. - Phase II comprising circa 34,100 sqm, with additional 1,100 sqm of commercial space was launched in Q3 2012.
 Construction completed in Q4 2014.
-To date 630 apartments sold out and delivered to the owners. - Phase III construction of circa 63,200 sqm with additional 1,500 sqm of commercial space commenced in Q3 2013.
-Construction completed in Q3 2016, 100% of the 1,346 apartments have been sold and delivered to the owners.
+All 630 apartments have been sold and delivered to the owners. - Phase III construction of circa 63,200 sqm with additional 1,500 sqm of commercial space commenced in Q3 2013.
+Construction completed in Q3 2016, 99% of the 1,346 apartments have been sold and delivered to the owners.

 - Phase IV construction of 1,244 apartments with total net sellable area of circa 62,300 sqm and additional 3,100 sqm of commercial area, commenced in Q3 2014.
 Construction completed in Q4 2017.
-99% of 1244 apartments have been sold and delivered to the owners. - Green Tower- Construction of circa 7,400 sqm.
+Sales launched in Q1 2015 with 1,222 apartments pre-sold during the year (98% of the phase).
+To date, 580 apartments have been delivered to the owners. - Green Tower 18 storey business class tower of circa 7,400 sqm.
 Construction and sales commenced in Q4 2016.
-To date, 107 apartments out of 132 pre- sold (circa 81% of the phase). - Phase V construction and sales of 1,510 apartments with total net sellable area of circa 66,094 sqm and additional 3,500 sqm of commercial area, commenced in Q2 2017.
-To date, 925 apartments pre-sold (61% of the phase)
+To date, 70 apartments out of 132 pre-sold (circa 53% of the phase). - Phase V construction and sales of 1,510 apartments with total net sellable area of circa 66,094 sqm and additional 3,500 sqm of commercial area, commenced in Q2 2017.
+To date, 380 apartments pre-sold (25% of the phase).

-On completion of the entire development, expected by 2023, Triumph Park will comprise 8,500 apartments, commercial areas and a variety of public amenities such as kindergartens, schools and parks.
+On completion of the entire development, which is expected by 2023, Triumph Park will comprise approximately 8,500 apartments, as well as commercial areas and a variety of public amenities such as kindergartens, schools and parks.

-Triumph Park offers its residents a modern comfort lifestyle, a synergy of social neighbourhood, ecology and innovations.
-MirLand is highly involved in various social responsibility projects, in order not only to provide housing, but to create a community.
+Triumph Park offers its residents a modern comfort lifestyle, a synergy of social neighborhood, ecology and innovations.

+MirLand Company is constantly involved and initiates various social responsibility projects, in order to create a thriving community inside the high standard housing.